cakephp/docs/en/installation.rst

 - HTTP Server.
 For example: Apache.
 Having mod\_rewrite is preferred, but by no means required.
 - PHP 5.5.9 or greater (including PHP 7).
-- mbstring extension
+- mbstring PHP extension
-- intl extension
+- intl PHP extension

 .. note::